apptjs/appt-mongoose/README.md

 ```

 ### Mongoose
 At the example below, we have a component that needs to act as a database connector of an application.
 By default, an Appt component is just a class with a "signature" that it can be injected by other class.
 As our component here needs to a specific behavior, we need to make use of a *Special-Type Extender* called *TDatabase*.
-This special type makes part of the [@appt/core](https://www.npmjs.com/package/@appt/core#apptcore) package and it indicates our component should act as a database connector but also, it does not know *how or which kind of database to connect*?
-To this point we need to use a *"driver"*, which here is the *"Mongoose"*.
-As the simple usage below shows, after `use` the Mongoose driver, you only need to provide the `uri` connection.
-If you need a little more configuration, you can set if you want to debug the connection *(default: false)* or even pass into options attribute any param allowed by the mongoose connection.
+This special type makes part of the [@appt/core](https://www.npmjs.com/package/@appt/core#apptcore) package and it indicates our component should act as a database connector, but it does not know *how or which kind of database to connect*.
+That's why we need to use a *"driver"*, which here is *"Mongoose"*.
+At this point, you only need to provide the `uri` connection and, if you need a little more configuration, pass into options attribute any param allowed by the mongoose connection.
 ```javascript
 import { Component, TDatabase } from '@appt/core';
 import { Mongoose } from '@appt/mongoose';